 In this piece I talk about the concept of microaggressions, about which too many of us go way overboard.
 Here's why the subject makes us look shallow, and exposes our lack of understanding of how life works.

 The slur was yelled at my friend Sean as he drove his roadster through town one hot summer day.

 A second slur later the same day, unusual for our generally accepting city.
 When he told me about it later he was not bothered at all.
-That didn’t surprise me since Sean has always been self confident, and has been totally comfortable with his sexuality and his place in a straight world since his late teen years.

 I've been a political junkie since I was 14 years old.
 Every four years I watch most of both the Democratic and Republican conventions.
 And I enjoy myself!
 And so last week I spent far too much time with Donald Trump.
 But, despite my distaste for Trump and my disagreement with most Republican thinking, when it was over I felt palpably reminded of the incredible progress the gay community has made over the past twenty years or so.
 This week I'm watching the Democrats, and that reminder is being reinforced.
 I think most gay people are glossing over the reality here.

 The essential reality of politics and psychology in today’s America can be summed up in one short sentence: people believe what they want to believe.
 Those of us who call ourselves progressive tend to believe that sentence, but only about those on the right side of the political spectrum.
 Global warming is a classic case.
 But we are prone to it as well.
 In fact, as the 21st century evolves I am beginning to think we are almost equally guilty.